SudhiHebbar/prompt-library/commands/create-presentation.md

      ```

 3. **Determine slide count**
-   - What: Calculate appropriate number of slides
+   - What: Calculate appropriate number of slides (content slides + title + closing)
    - How: Use formula: 1 title + (number of main themes × 2-3) + 1 closing
-   - Output: Specific number (e.g., "12 slides")
+   - Output: Specific number (e.g., "10 content slides + title + closing = 12 total slides")
+   - **IMPORTANT:** When user specifies slide count, they typically mean content slides only.
+Always add title slide at beginning and thank you/closing slide at end.
    - Note: If slide_count in config is a number, use that instead
    - Typical range: 5-20 slides